 Before joining Lever, Carol was once a candidate we contacted regarding what is now her current role at the company, as her background and experience related to demand generation and marketing operations aligned considerably with our needs.

-- Once we knew we wanted to speak with her, we got the ball rolling with a personalized email to Carol, telling her we think she’d be a great fit for the DG role (and why) and asking to talk to her.
+Once we knew we wanted to speak with her, we got the ball rolling with a personalized email, noting we think she’d be a great fit for the DG role (and why) and asking to talk to her.

 “What Lever did well in my interview process was stay in touch with a consistent sequence of emails, phone calls, and texts,” Carol said.
 “It was clear they had a strong nurture strategy.”